f-corvaro/42.common_core/get_next_line/README.md

 and works without malfunctioning.
 If you have not passed ALL the mandatory requirements, your bonus part will not be evaluated at all.
 The `get_next_line()` function can manage multiple fd at the same time.
 For example, if you can read from the file descriptors 3, 4 and 5, you should be able to read from a different fd per call without losing the reading thread of each file descriptor or returning a line from another fd.
+The `OPEN_MAX` macro is defined in the `<limits.h> header file and represents the maximum number of open files that a process can have.

 </p>